You will need about one minute to read this article.

 Elasticsearch 1.2.2 is installed on the default port 9200 and doesn’t require any credentials.
 However, it is not running by default.
-To use Elasticsearch during your builds, start the service via the following command:
+To use Elasticsearch during your builds, start the service with the following command:

 sudo /etc/init.d/elasticsearch start

-If you need to install a later version or use a custom configuration, please take a look at this script.
+If you need to install a different version or use a custom configuration, please see this script.

-For example if you wanted to install 5.2.0 you would set the desired version as an environment variable in your project or add this in the Setup Commands:
+For example if you want to install 6.0.0, set that version as an environment variable in your project or add this in the Setup Commands:

 Finally add this command to your Setup Commands and the script will automatically be called at build time.
 Note, this script will automatically start the Elasticsearch service, so you do not need to call the sudo command mentioned above, otherwise there will be two instances of Elasticsearch running in the build.